XPS Characterization, X-ray Photoelectron Spectroscopy | XPS-ESCA Analytical Services

-Please contact our materials scientists to discuss your sample analysis requirements.
+Please contact our PhD scientists to discuss your sample characterization requirements.
 Email: firstname.lastname@example.org

 X-Ray Photoelectron Spectroscopy (XPS), also known as Electron Spectroscopy for Chemical Analysis (ESCA), is an analysis technique used to obtain chemical information about the surfaces of solid materials.
 Both composition and the chemical state of surface constituents can be determined by XPS.
 Insulators and conductors can easily be analyzed in surface areas from a few microns to a few millimeters across.